Chesterfield Borough Council is responsible for the recovery and kennelling of all stray dogs within its boundary.

 A collar and tag can save you money if you lose your dog in Chesterfield.
 It is an offence for a dog to not be wearing a collar and tag.

-If the Dog Control Officers find a dog with a collar and tag they will, on the first occasion and if possible, return him to his rightful owner.
-Any strays that we cannot identify are kennelled for nine days from the date of capture.
+If the Dog Control Officers find a dog with a collar and tag they will, on the first occasion and if possible, return him to his rightful owner, in this instance there is a £25 fine payable by the owner of a seized dog in line with Regulation 2 of the Environemntal Protection (Stray Dogs) Regulations 1992.
+Any strays that we cannot identify are kennelled for eight days from the date of capture.
 Owners reclaiming strays have to pay a minimum charge, an administration fee plus kennelling costs for the time the dog has been looked after.
-If they have not been reclaimed after the nine days, the kennels rehome the dogs.
+If they have not been reclaimed after the eight days, the kennels rehome the dogs.

 If you lose your dog in the Borough contact us as we may know his whereabouts and will keep an eye out for him.
 As dogs can walk some distance you may also need to contact neighbouring councils in case it is found in their area.